Morisset/pySSN/pyssn/phyat_lists/README.md

 1. Define the physical conditions (Te, Ne) by IP ranges in the `phy_cond.dat`.
 You can obtain an example by `pySSN_write_files -P`
 1. Define the ionic fraction.
 Examples can be obtained by `pySSN_write_files -I --Teff=50 --logU=-2 --B=R`, where Teff is in 25, 50, 75, 100, 150, 300, logU in -1, -2, -3 and B (Bounded) in R or M60 (matter-bounded 60%).
 This creates for example a file named `50_-2_R_ionfrac.dat`.
 1. Define the elemental abundances.
 You can have an example with `pySSN_write_files -A`.
-It creates a file named `asplund_2009.dat`.
+It creates a file named `abunds.dat` from Asplund 2009 data.
 1. Define the output conditions.
 An example is obtained with `pySSN_write_files -O ` which generates a file named `outputcond.dat`.
 1. All these commands can be done simultaneously: `pySSN_write_files -P -I -A -O --Teff=50 --logU=-2 --B=R`